 Thursday, October 16, 2008

-"Waiting For Fluffy" an interview with Peter Sollett, director of Nick & Norah's Infinite Playlist.
-Track 2
+"Waiting For Fluffy," an Interview with Peter Sollett, the Director of Nick and Norah's Infinite Playlist: Track Two

 There's a memorable intimate scene between the characters of Nick and Norah that requires Kat Dennings to act having an orgasm.
 How do you direct a scene like that?